likai1993/Commands/README.md

 will only print out the final step.

-#### 1.2 Above commands all assume to divided each column by \space or \tab.
+#### 1.2 Above commands all divide each column by \space or \tab in default.
 You can specify it by -F:
 ```bash
 awk -F "," '{print $1}' log
 ```